-Back to the person that is very dear to me that was conned online; she was conned out of some money by a gentleman on Instagram.
+Back to the person that is very dear to me, that was conned online; she was conned out of some money by a gentleman on Instagram.
 He set up what looked like an online store, promoted it on Insta, and offered people the opportunity to place their orders via WhatsApp.
 Then, when you placed your order, he’d insist on payment before delivery.
-As soon as you paid, end of story.
+As soon as you paid, end of the story.
 You were deleted and blocked.

 When you notice someone behaving strangely on your social media account, either delete them or block them.
 Simple.
 Don’t attempt to engage them or negotiate with them.
 Block them and report them (if you can).